wstrange/base64/README.md

 A port of the Apache commons Base64 codec to dart.

 Encodes/Decodes to Base64.
-Has options for url safe encoding, line lengths, etc.
+Has options for url safe encoding, setting line lengths, etc.

-This is licensed under Apache 2.0 (to keep the same license as the original Apache project that this is based on).
+Licensed under Apache 2.0 (to be consistent with the original Java source).

-See tests/ for sample usage.
+See test/* for sample usage.